2010 NASCAR Sprint All-Star Race: Race format

 Pits were open following the end of the first two segments, where drivers could have opted to take a pit stop, but could have sacrificed their position on the track should they chose to do so.
 After the first pace lap following the break, teams were required to take a four-tire stop.
 The order they come out determined the starting order for the last segment.

 The qualifying session for eligible drivers was to have consisted of three laps instead of the standard two, including a pit stop after either of the first two laps, slowing to the speed limit of 45 mph entering pit road, but going full throttle as they exit.
-However, a rainstorm the night before (May 21) cancelled the event, and the first 19 positions were chosen by the luck of the draw for the cancelled qualifying; as a result, Kurt Busch and Joey Logano made up the front row.
+However, a rainstorm the night before (May 21) cancelled the event, and the first 19 positions were chosen by qualifying order; as a result, Kurt Busch and Joey Logano made up the front row.

 Eligible drivers

 The following drivers qualified for the race in these categories: